 2.1) Grow worms at a low density on seeded NGM plates to obtain clean animals.
 Make sure that there is plenty of food and only few animals on the plate.

 2.2) For imaging L1 larvae, transfer about 30 eggs containing embryos at the pretzel stage onto a fresh seeded NGM plate.
-For transferring later larval stages or adult C. elegans transfer about 30 worms onto a fresh seeded NGM plate.
+For transferring later larval stages or adult C. elegans, transfer about 30 worms onto a fresh seeded NGM plate.

 3. Preparation of agarose microchambers